skrub-data/skrub/doc/modules/data_cleaning/removing_unneeded_columns.rst

 1         A2          bar
 2         A3          baz

-Dropping unique columns in this dataframe returns an empty dataframe:
+Dropping unique columns in this dataframe results in an empty dataframe:

 >>> cleaner = Cleaner(drop_if_unique=True)
 >>> cleaner.fit_transform(df)
 Empty DataFrame
 Columns: []
 Index: [0, 1, 2]

-In order to apply the transformer only on the ``id_to_drop`` column, we can use
+To apply the transformer only to the ``id_to_drop`` column, use |ApplyToCols|:
-|ApplyToCols|:

 >>> ApplyToCols(cleaner, cols="id_to_drop")
 ApplyToCols(cols='id_to_drop', transformer=Cleaner(drop_if_unique=True))